i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-1.19.md

 !!! attention "Declaration of consent"

-    By downloading a Hotfix you declare that you have read and understood the [above mentioned note](#update-guide-from-i-doit-174-to-119) completely.
+    By downloading a Hotfix you declare that you have read and understood the [above mentioned note](#update-guide-from-i-doit-174-to-119) completely.<br>

     [Click here for the Hotfix](../assets/downloads/upgrades-and-migrations/ID-5843_b4159eb.zip)